wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/manual.md

 This technical manual is for installing and configuring the latest MultiSafepay Magento 2 plugin.

+Our plugin is supported by a certified Magento 2 Solution Specialist and receives regular updates for the latest features from Magento and MultiSafepay.

 We support most Magento functionalities.
 For any questions, email the Integration Team at <integration@multisafepay.com>

 ### Classic Magento 2 plugin